Energy, economy, and emissions: A non-linear state space approach to projections: Estimation on global and regional data

 Table \ref{Diagnostics} reports diagnostics on the residuals to evaluate the performance of the model fits.
 Except for ASIA and MAF where autocorrelation cannot be rejected at a lag order of 5, all the other residual processes appear to be normally distributed and serially uncorrelated.
 This indicates that the specifications provide a good fit to the data, and no missing dynamics need to be accounted for.
 The smoothed states and residuals are shown in Appendix \ref{KFoutput}.

 Figure \ref{EKC} shows the smoothed states and historical data of CO$_2$ emissions on the y-axis and of GDP on the x-axis.
 For the OECD region, the graph shows an inverse U-shape.
-This is the environmental Kuznets curve, reflecting a relationship between economic growth and environmental impact \cite{grossman1991environmental,castle2020climate}, here estimated from the output of the Kalman smoothing recursions.
+This is the environmental Kuznets curve (EKC), reflecting a relationship between economic growth and environmental impact \cite{grossman1991environmental,castle2020climate}, here estimated from the output of the Kalman smoothing recursions.
 The hypothesis is that in the early stages of economic growth, environmental externalities increase, in this case increases in CO$_2$ emissions.
 Once a turning point is reached, economic expansion improves environmental quality.
 Note that CO$_2$ emissions data employed in this paper are production-based.
+None of the other regions display an EKC shape.
 The picture for the OECD changes when using consumption-based data, as discussed in \shortciteA{bennedsen2023neural}.